Last updated: 3 July 2026

 Contact us on 1300 EPIC IT for a free Microsoft 365 licence review.

-Microsoft is adding Defender for Office 365 Plan 1 to E3 licences, URL link checks to Business Basic, Business Standard, and E1, expanded Intune endpoint management tools to E3 and E5, Security Copilot (400 Security Compute Units per month per 1,000 users) to E5, and doubled mailbox storage (50 GB to 100 GB) for Business plans.
+Microsoft added Defender for Office 365 Plan 1 to E3 licences, URL link checks to Business Basic, Business Standard, and E1, expanded Intune endpoint management tools to E3 and E5, Security Copilot (400 Security Compute Units per month per 1,000 users) to E5, and doubled mailbox storage (50 GB to 100 GB) for Business plans.

 Microsoft Purview is a data governance and compliance platform that handles data classification, information protection, and compliance policy enforcement.
 It is particularly important for businesses in legal, healthcare, and finance that handle sensitive client data.
-With the July 2026 changes, Purview capabilities are being bundled into new E3 add-on packages and E5 licences.
+With the July 2026 changes, Purview capabilities are bundled into new E3 add-on packages and E5 licences.

 A managed IT services provider can audit your current licence usage, identify cost savings from redundant add-ons, recommend the right plan for each user, and manage renewals strategically.
-As a Microsoft Solutions Partner, Epic IT helps Perth businesses optimise their Microsoft 365 investment and ensure new security features are properly configured — not just provisioned.
+As a Microsoft Solutions Partner, Epic IT helps Perth businesses optimise their Microsoft 365 investment and ensure new security features are properly configured, not just provisioned.